Updated: Oct 1

 11. Diagnosis Doesn’t Define You as a Person

 Despite the fact that this whole article was written about Vince and his Bipolar/Substance abuse dual diagnosis, it doesn't define him.
 In fact, most days now, we forget about it.
-And as a future NP, I truly believe you can still lead a happy and productive life despite having any form of serious mental illness.
 Vince will have this condition for the rest of his life.
 He knows how best to manage it but there are still hard times.
 Either way, he will continue explaining it to people who ask, so that people can understand.
 Yes, you can live a full and fulfilling life with this illness and so that stigma falls.

 12. Call The Last House for Help or Referral

-No really.
+IM SERIOUS.
+No matter the concern questions, they will answer the phone.
 Reach out to them.
 I am so thankful to have my brother back.
 We went through hell and back for years.
 This program came to us in a time of crisis, and so I want you to know about it.

 Tori Meskin BSN RNC-NIC has been a clinician since 2012, works in acute care/inpatient NICU & Pediatric settings in southern California.
-She is a blogger, Podcaster, NICU & Pediatric Critical Care RN, Nurse Practitioner student, a Barco Uniforms Ambassador, & Brave beginnings affiliate.
+She is a blogger, Podcaster, NICU & Pediatric Critical Care RN, MSN student, a Barco Uniforms Ambassador, & Brave beginnings affiliate.
 Find her at www.tipsfromtori.com or email@example.com

 THE LAST HOUSE